- Is Northwestern's MSL Program Right For Me?

 Can I be exempted from a class if I have already taken a similar class?

-MSL students are required to take all seven of the required courses, even if they have previously taken a similar course in another program and even if they have substantial work experience in a related field
+MSL students are required to take all eight of the required courses, even if they have previously taken a similar course in another program and even if they have substantial work experience in a related field

 Will the MSL program prepare me for the patent bar?